AstroAspie/AstroAspie/README.md

 ## Current Projects
 1. Star Wars fan app
-2. New Portfolio Web App
+2. Train Eta Calculator API
-3. Tea & Coffee Droid (IoT)
+3. Unity RTS

 <!--
 **AstroAspie/AstroAspie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.